StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 **- Columns**

 The data fields to display in each column of the table.
-For optimal visual clarity on a one-third width layout, we recommend using no more than three columns.
+For optimal visual clarity on a one-third width layout, use no more than three columns.
 You can configure up to nine columns in total.

 !!! info "Excluded data fields"